Andermatt: Skiing

 Andermatt has two main ski areas in the winter.
 Nätschen is a mountain located on the north-east side of Andermatt.
 Gemsstock is a mountain located on the southern side of Andermatt.
 Both areas are accessible by ski lifts running up from the village, and have valley runs which are open until around mid-March.
 Additionally, Nätschen is accessible by the railway.
 There are plans to overhaul the ski areas, and connect Nätschen with the neighbouring slopes of Oberalp, which are currently only accessible by train, however they are a part of the whole ski area.

 Andermatt's mountains are popular for their off-piste, deep snow characteristics.

 Entertainment

-Andermatt's concert hall became the first purpose-built arts venue in an Alpine village, with Constantinos Carydis conducting the Berlin Philharmonic on the venue's opening night.
+In June 2019, Andermatt's concert hall became the first purpose-built arts venue in an Alpine village, with Constantinos Carydis conducting the Berlin Philharmonic on the venue's opening night.
 The London-based architect Christina Seilern designed the space and Samih Sawiris funded it.
+Since 2022, the director, also referred to as intendant, of the concert hall is Lena-Lisa Wüstendörfer.